9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 ### A plugin line-by-line

 In this tutorial, we'll be making a plugin that checks the number of characters in a given search query.
-Then end result will look [like this](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm) and works [like this](https://duckduckgo.com/?q=chars+How+many+characters+are+in+this+sentence%3F).
-It's in Perl though the meat of some plugin types can be written in other languages (see Plugin types).
+The end result will look [like this](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm) and works [like this](https://duckduckgo.com/?q=chars+How+many+characters+are+in+this+sentence%3F).
+It's written in Perl, but the meat of some plugin types can be written in other languages (see Plugin types).

 Let's begin.
-Open a text editor like [gedit](http://projects.gnome.org/gedit/), notepad or [emacs](http://www.gnu.org/software/emacs/) and type the following.
+Open a text editor like [gedit](http://projects.gnome.org/gedit/), notepad or [emacs](http://www.gnu.org/software/emacs/) and type the following:

 ```perl
 package DDG::Goodie::Chars;